-- 2-66 (1) A principal may permit his or her articled student to work in the office of another lawyer qualified to act as a principal, for not more than a total of 8 weeks of the student's articling period. - (2) The Executive Director may permit an articled student to work in the office of a lawyer qualified to act as a principal, other than the student's principal for a period or periods exceeding 8 weeks of the student's articling period. - (3) If the Executive Director grants permission under subrule (2), the Executive Director may set conditions or limitations as appropriate.
+- 2-66 (1) With the principal's consent, an articled student may work in the office of another lawyer qualified to act as a principal, for not more than a total of 8 weeks of the student's articling period. - (2) The Executive Director may permit an articled student to work in the office of a lawyer qualified to act as a principal, other than the student's principal for a period or periods exceeding 8 weeks of the student's articling period. - (3) If the Executive Director grants permission under subrule (2), the Executive Director may set conditions or limitations as appropriate.